 II.
 One-Year Residency Applicants

 OYR applicants must have a minimum two years full-time successful employment in a social service agency.
-Admission is available to either a standard OYR Program with admission in the fall (two and one half years in duration).
+Admission is available to either a standard OYR Program with admission in the fall (two and one half years in duration) or a 24-month Accelerated Program with admission in the spring.

 In addition to the information above (under “General Requirements for Admission”), OYR applicants must also provide the following: